haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

     - Search engine web crawlers, rarely process JS, meaning the data is never indexed by a search engine.
     - Difficult to bookmark data
     - Can be difficult for screen readers.
 (Hard to parse and recognize changes)
+- Inserting a partial view into a different model
+  - A partial view that is tied to a model might not be able to display correctly if inserted into a view being controlled by a controller other than the one that created it.
+    - e.g If a partial view is created for Modle FOO, an additional workaround (such as AJAX) is required if the partial view FOO is being inserted into a view created for model BAR.

+## Partial Views
+- Way ot reuse functionality on multiple pages.
+- Enable the developer to write code once and include it on other pages as needed.
+- Are the MVC replacement for user controls from ASP.NET web forms.
+- Partial views are usually stored in the Views/Shared folder.

+## Designing and implementing pages by using Razor Templates
+- The Razor view engine enables you to create reusable templates.
+  - The templates are assignable by object type, and can be either for dispaly or edit.
+- Razor templates are a way to create, maintain, and display sections of page layout.
+  - Enable reusable code that are part of the UI layer and can be managed independently from model or controller
+- ASP.NET MVC 4 has several built-in tempaltes for common classes, such as string.
+- You can also create your own to display upon request by using @Html.EditorFor(model => model.Article)
+  - Where article is of the type that has a custom editor template.
+- **EditorTemplate**
+  - Type of template dispalyed when you use an @Html.EditorFor helper in a view
+  - EditorFor tempalte is both a create and an edit template, so you must manage situations where the object passed is null.
+  - When creating these templates they should be in their own .cshtml and stored in a well known directory:
+    - ~/Views/ControllerName/EditorTemplates/TemplateName.cshtml
+    - ~/Views/Shared/EditorTemplates/TemplateName.cshtml
+- **DisplayTemplate**
+  - Similar to Editor, but is just for displaying an object rather than creating or editing on the object.
+  - ~/Views/ControllerName/DisplayTemplates/TemplateName.cshtml
+  - ~/Views/Shared/DisplayTemplates/TemplateName.cshtml

+## Designing layouts to provide visual structure
+- Typically a layout for a webpage or an MVC app has a header content area, a menu area, a content area, and a footer area.
+- You can create more than one master or layout within the same folder; the layout of these other master or layout pages can be entirely different from the design of the default master or layout page.
+  - Master or layout pages can be switched on the fly via code.
+This can be useful if the goal is to create different user experiences based on conditions.
+  - Master/Layout page is used to share libraries and css files to the sub pages.

+## Detecting browser features and capabilities
+- If certain feature are missing or known to behave differently than expected, they must be corrected using add-on libs such as jQuery and Modernizr.
+  - The common method for browser detection is to use JS to query for the userAgent header.

+## Browser compatability and dealing with different devices.
+- The layout included with default MVC project tempalte supports desktop browsers running in a typical landscape view.
+  - To display portrait view on desktops or to support mobile, can use @media
+- Use CSS
+  - Media queries
+  - Use most common features availablea cross all the browsers for compatability.
+  - If using specific browser methods i.e. -moz-, use fallbacks incase.
+- Use libs such as jQuery and Modernizr
+  - Consistent look and feel across different browsers
+  - Accessible across all browsers and devices
+  - JQuery Mobile framework provides a unifying way to manage many different mobile platforms.
+(Look into it.)
+- Common methods for detecting the type of browser:
+  - Use JS to query for the userAgent header
+  - Use the window.addEventListener method
+  - Use viewport <meta> tag (and @media queries)
+  - Use the DispalyMode provider.
+- DisplayModeProvider
+  - If targeting smaller screens, you should create a mobile-friendly master page as well as mobile-friendly layouts and designs.
+  - i.e. Different views for different browsers/devices such as Home.iemobile.cshtml and Home.IPad.cshtml
+  - Add a new DisplayModeProvider for each device and create special view types you want to support
+- **Summary**
+  - MVC 4 supports mulitple approaches to mobile users.
+    - Can create overridden views that are generic for any mobile device or specific to a device.
+    - The System.Web.Mvc.VirtualPathProviderViewEngine.DisplayModeProvider evaluates incoming requests and routes them based on the values in the userAgent of the request and the configured DispalyModeProviders.
+    - Another choice for mobile-viewable websites is to use the viewport <meta> tag and CSS @media queries.
+    - The jQuery Mobile lib enables you to use markup to provide additional functionality as supported by the client browser.
+If the browser does not support the functionality, the jQuery lib will downgrade the functionality gracefully.